Schmidt wanted Samoa match called off due to state of pitch

 His request was refused by the match referee, Australian Nic Berry.

-Schmidt had initially been alarmed at the state of the re-laid pitch at Fukuota Stadium during Ireland’s captain’s run on the day before the Samoan game.
+Schmidt had initially been alarmed at the state of the re-laid pitch at Fukuoka Stadium during Ireland’s captain’s run on the day before the Samoan game.

 “Segments of the turf could be lifted up and were unstable at the edges, which may cause issues tomorrow,” he writes.